AlexanderSanes/school21/README.md

 ## In progress:
 - **minishell**

-Projects details you can find out in the corresponding folders.
+You can find detailed information about the projects in the corresponding folders.